hybryx/Mistwalker/README.md

 **Unified Entra ID Management and Token Acquisition Tool**

-MistWalker combines the power of [SeamlessPass](https://github.com/Malcrove/SeamlessPass) (Kerberos-based Azure token acquisition) with Foghorn (Entra ID user and role management) to provide a complete toolkit for Azure AD penetration testing and administration.
+MistWalker combines the power of [SeamlessPass](https://github.com/Malcrove/SeamlessPass) (Kerberos-based Azure token acquisition) with Entra ID user and role management to provide a complete toolkit for Azure AD penetration testing and administration.

 ## Features